 Over the years, I have worked with a number of international organisations, NGOs and think tanks.
 Examples include: the Berghof Foundation, the Carnegie Endowment for International Peace, Conciliation Resources, the Council on Foreign Relations, InterPeace and the Westminster Foundation for Democracy.

 The impact of my research outside of academic resulted in an Impact Case Study for REF2021.

 I am a Trustee of International Alert, one of the world's leading peacebuilding organisations.

 I am on the Advisory Board of the Association for the Study of Nationalities (ASN) an Honorary Fellow at the Exeter Centre for Ethno-Political Studies (EXCEPS), and a member of the ESRC Peer Review College.

 I am on the Editorial Board of the journal Ethnopolitics, and I review articles for leading academic journals and publishers

 I am frequently invited to present my work at international conferences and workshops.

 Recent invited talks include:

-Feedback and Guidance hours, Online appointments (Spring term) - By appointment
+Feedback and Guidance hours, (Summer term) by appointment